 D. J. Ulness, P.S.
 Mork, J.R.
 Mach Foundations of Machine Learning for Chemistry.

-Softcover (available from Lulu.com for $25)
+Softcover (available from Lulu.com for $43) Coming soon

 You can find video lectures on the course page as well as YouTube by clicking here.
 (Videos not yet ready)